Flood affected roads in the Shoalhaven.

-The cameras were funded by a grant from the Commonwealth Attorney General under the National Crime Prevention programme.
+The Nowra CCTV cameras were funded by a Commonwealth Attorney General grant under the National Crime Prevention programme.

 All recorded images that are not part of any ongoing police investigation or court proceeding, or not required for any other lawful reason, will be deleted after approximately 30 days.